ringerc/openscad-eurobricks-hub-battery-caddy/README.md

 ongoing efforts to design an easy to make custom Powered Up compatible cable, and my early success with driving standard hobby DC motors from the Powered Up hub.

+## Connector?

+There's an OpenSCAD design in here for a connector too.
+It isn't very accurate or printable yet, so ignore it.